 Engage Donors In the Workplace

 Younger donors also tend to partake in workplace philanthropy.
-According to “The Next Generation of American Giving” study, 53 percent of Generation X respondents have given in their workplace.
-Both Gen X and Gen Y donors are also four to five times more likely to participate in corporately sponsored fundraisers like walks, runs, or cycling events.
+Both Gen X and Millennial donors are four to five times more likely to participate in corporately sponsored fundraisers like walks, runs, or cycling events.
 Tap into these pools of support by collaborating with corporate sponsors.

 Baby Boomers (born 1946-1964)

 Baby Boomers represent the top source of income for nonprofits.
-They sum up 34 percent of the nation’s annual donor base, but they contribute 43 percent of all gifts made by individuals.
+They make up 34 percent of the nation’s annual donor base, but they contribute 43 percent of all gifts made by individuals.
 While they still engage with nonprofits through direct mail, their online giving and social media use continues to spike.
-The study found that more Boomer donors now give online (42 percent) than via direct mail (40 percent), a switch from 2010 when more Boomers gave through mail.
-With 77 percent of adults aged 50 to 64 using the Internet, this trend is likely to climb upward.

 Encourage Monthly Giving

 In addition to ramping up your online fundraising, a great way to draw in Boomer donors is to promote your recurring giving program.
-“The Next Generation of American Giving” study found that the Boomer generation makes up the largest share (21 percent) of monthly donors.
+This is especially relevant given that 49 percent of Boomers are currently enrolled in monthly giving programs.